rust-unofficial/awesome-rust/README.md

 * [wezterm](https://github.com/wez/wezterm) - A GPU-accelerated cross-platform terminal emulator and multiplexer
 * [WinterJS](https://github.com/wasmerio/winterjs) - A secure JavaScript runtime built with SpiderMonkey and Axum
 * [zellij](https://github.com/zellij-org/zellij) - A terminal multiplexer (workspace) with batteries included
+* [Mega](https://github.com/web3infra-foundation/mega) - A monorepo & monolithic codebase management system that supports Git, also is an unofficial open source implementation of Google Piper.

 ### Audio and Music